Omar Sharif: Funny Girl

 Sharif was also praised for his portrayal of Nicky Arnstein in Funny Girl (1968) for Columbia Pictures.
 He portrayed the husband of Fanny Brice, played by Barbra Streisand in her first film role.
 His decision to work alongside Streisand angered Egypt's government because she was a vocal supporter of the State of Israel, and the country condemned the film.
 It was also "immediately banned" in numerous Arab nations.
 Streisand herself jokingly responded, "You think Cairo was upset?
 You should've seen the letter I got from my Aunt Rose!"

 Sharif and Streisand became romantically involved during the filming.
 He admitted later that he did not find Streisand attractive at first, but her appeal soon overwhelmed him: "About a week from the moment I met her," he recalled, "I was madly in love with her.
 I thought she was the most gorgeous girl I'd ever seen in my life...I found her physically beautiful, and I started lusting after this woman."

 Other films

-The Mamelukes (1965), an Egyptian epic film with Nabila Ebeid and Emad Hamdy was not a hit in Egyptian box office despite being his first in Egyptian cinema since There is a Man in Our House (1961).
+The Mamelukes (1965), an Egyptian epic film with Nabila Ebeid and Emad Hamdy, had a high publicity, was not a hit in Egyptian box office despite being his first in Egyptian cinema since the 1961 film There is a Man in Our House.
 Sharif co-starred with Catherine Deneuve in Mayerling (1968), and the following year was reunited with Gregory Peck in the western, Mackenna's Gold (1969), an unsuccessful attempt to repeat the success of The Guns of Navarone (1961).